assertpy/assertpy/README.md

 ### Failure

-The `assertpy` framework also included a `fail()` method to explicitly force a test to fail.
-This is useful when testing exception messages like this:
+The `assertpy` framework includes a `fail()` method to explicitly force a test failure.
+It can be used like this:

 ```py
 from assertpy import assert_that,fail